 If you are in doubt whether you meet the requirements, beginning from October 1st each year, you can send us an email with only your transcript of records for a preliminary check.
 Please try not to send attachments larger than 2 MB.

 Furthermore, an above-average performance in the completed degree and good knowledge of the English language is required.
-For the latter, you can use a TOEFL (score of at least 570 for the paper-based test, 230 for the computer-based test, or 88 for the internet-based test) or an IELTS (score of 6.5 or better).
+For the latter, you can use a TOEFL (score of at least 88 for the internet-based test) or an IELTS (score of 6.5 or better).
 A test is not needed by applicants whose mother tongue is English or who have completed a Bachelor taught in English.

 You do not need prior knowledge in finance.
 The compulsory courses of the first semester are structured such that they can serve as an introduction to finance.
 Successful applicants will display the willingness to work in a challenging, multi-cultural environment, a strong mathematical ability and good communication skills.

-Next intake is winter semester 2018/2019.
-Applications will start in January 2018.
-Deadline is April 30, 2018.
+Next intake is winter semester 2022/2023.
+Applications will start on January 16, 2022.
+Deadline is March 15, 2022.
 The earlier you apply the earlier you will get feedback - we recommend you to apply as soon as possible.
+As of January 1st, application instructions will be provided here.

 Important documents that you will need for the application: